masc-ucsc/livehd/docs/CreateJson.md

 1. The number of bits we are truncating is given by the edge bit_width() of the output Node_pin of the Node.
 2. The bit position we are selecting is given by the OFFSET input, where we must connect a U32Const_Op whose value equals the selected position.
 Note that the edge bit_width() that connects the output of the constant and the offset pin is equal to floor(log_2(value)) + 1.

 For combining multiple edges into one edge, LGraph instantiates a "Join_Op" node that takes multiple edges and combines them into one.
-Thus, if we wanted to figure out where each index of "output" originated from (e.g. output[8] = inpA[3]), we would need to backtrace the "output" edge and smartly iterate over the input pins of the Join_Op.
+Thus, if we wanted to figure out where each index of "outnet" originated from (e.g. outnet[8] = inpA[3]), we would need to backtrace the "outnet" edge and smartly iterate over the input pins of the Join_Op.

 Furthermore, if we had an even more complicated truncation, such as "some_wire = {inpA[6:3], inpA[7]}", we would need to have two Pick_Ops and one Join_Op to instantiate the aforementioned Verilog line.